 - Use only an electric razor if you need to shave within the treated area.

 - Do not wear tight-fitting clothing or harsh fabrics like wool or corduroy.
 Instead, choose clothes made from natural fibers like cotton.

 - Do not apply medical tape or bandages on the treated area.

 - Avoid extreme heat or cold where you've had radiation.
 Don't use an electric heating pad, hot water bottle, or ice pack.

 - Avoid direct sunlight, especially between the hours of 10 a.m. and 2 p.m., even after your course of treatment has been completed.
 It can intensify skin reactions and lead to severe sunburn.
 Choose a sunscreen of SPF 30 or higher.
-Wearing protective clothing, such as a long-sleeved shirt, pants, and a wide-brimmed hat, are also recommended.
+Wear protective clothing, such as a long-sleeved shirt, pants, and a wide-brimmed hat, too.